ptomulik/scons-tool-gcccov/README.rst

 ``GCovFindGcdaNodes`` determines what ``*.gcda`` files would be generated when running certain program(s) built with SCons.
-The ``GCovGcdaGenerator(alias)`` tells SCons that ``alias`` target generates these ``*.gcda`` files as a side effect (the alias should run a program/test runner).
+The ``GCovGcdaGenerator(alias)`` tells SCons that ``alias`` target generates these ``*.gcda`` files as a side effect (the alias should run a program/test runner and should have the program in its dependencies).
 The method should not be used currently, however, as it may break some builds, see `this thread
 <http://scons.tigris.org/ds/viewMessage.do?dsForumId=1272&dsMessageId=2411741>`_.
 Currently it's here only for experiments.